Mica: Atomic force microscopy

-Another use of mica is as a substrate in the production of ultraflat, thin-film surfaces, e.g. gold surfaces.
-Although the deposited film surface is still rough due to deposition kinetics, the back side of the film at the mica-film interface is ultraflat once the film is removed from the substrate.
+Another use of mica is as a substrate in the production of ultra-flat, thin-film surfaces, e.g. gold surfaces.
+Although the deposited film surface is still rough due to deposition kinetics, the back side of the film at the mica-film interface is ultra-flat once the film is removed from the substrate.
 Freshly-cleaved mica surfaces have been used as clean imaging substrates in atomic force microscopy, enabling for example the imaging of bismuth films, plasma glycoproteins, membrane bilayers, and DNA molecules.

 Peepholes

 Thin transparent sheets of mica were used for peepholes in boilers, lanterns, stoves, and kerosene heaters because they were less likely to shatter than glass when exposed to extreme temperature gradients.
 Such peepholes were also fitted in horse-drawn carriages and early 20th-century cars, where they were called isinglass curtains.

 Etymology

 The word mica is derived from the Latin word mica, meaning a crumb, and probably influenced by micare, to glitter.